arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Fusion 11
+This lab will focus on how to create and utilize templates to render content in the browser.
+We will also configure a resolver – a tool/system to pair templates and content.
+To learn more about templates and resolvers, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/user-docs/pagebuilder-editor-30-resolvers/).

 On this branch, we have added our `/article/header` feature and configured it to render using global content.

 Now that we have a feature that renders based on the global content instead of being fixed to component level content, we want to see how we can dynamically route content using PageBuilder templates.